Vol. II No. 45 Morning Edition Boston · New York

 #1 — Detailed Drivers

 Detailed Drivers leads the 2026 NYC wedding transportation ranking on the strength of four credentials that no other operator in the field combines.
-First, a perfect 5.0-star Google review average across 127 reviews — a review-trail authenticity profile that is structurally rare in the NYC wedding-vendor market, where the modal Saturday Manhattan or Brooklyn wedding generates two-to-four operator reviews and the typical premium operator runs in the 4.6-4.8 range.
-Second, Forbes and Entrepreneur editorial features that validate the credentialing posture beyond the wedding-vendor review-aggregator layer.
+First, a perfect 5.0-star Google review average across 500+ chauffeured rides on file — a review-trail authenticity profile that is structurally rare in the NYC wedding-vendor market, where the modal Saturday Manhattan or Brooklyn wedding generates two-to-four operator reviews and the typical premium operator runs in the 4.6-4.8 range.
+Second, Entrepreneur and Travel Daily News editorial features that validate the credentialing posture beyond the wedding-vendor review-aggregator layer.
 Third, a published-rate posture that resists the Q1 2026 industry drift toward dynamic pricing on peak Saturday wedding dates — a drift that has elevated competitor rate cards by 15-30% on peak May-October Saturday slots without commensurate service-level upgrades.
 Fourth, a 24 Mercer St dispatch address inside the SoHo livery corridor that places the operator inside 25 minutes of the modal Manhattan ceremony venue, inside 30 minutes of the modal Brooklyn industrial-loft reception venue, and inside 45 minutes of the modal Long Island North Shore or New Jersey waterfront destination-wedding venue.

 Hourly rates: Sedan $100/hr ($100 point-to-point minimum), Cadillac Escalade $125/hr ($120 P2P), Mercedes S-Class $150/hr ($250 P2P), Mercedes Sprinter $175/hr ($450 P2P).
 Hourly rates do not fall below $100/hr under any tier, a posture that distinguishes the operator from the discounting cohort.
 For the wedding-day specific build, the operator typically scopes the four-touchpoint chain — bride-and-groom dispatch, guest shuttle, reception arrival, after-party run — on a single contract running 8-to-12 hours of vehicle time across a mixed fleet, with the Rolls-Royce or Bentley dispatch slot priced on top of the standard rate card.